Heavenly Coconut Cream Cake

 Using a large wooden spoon handle, poke holes in top of warm cake at 1 inch intervals.
 Poke the holes approximately 2/3 into the top of the cake.
 Don’t poke holes all the way to the bottom of the cake.

 Put thawed strawberries with juice into a blender.
-Add strawberry gelatin and puree.
+Add strawberry jello and puree.

 Spoon mixture over the top of the cake.
 Make sure it soaks into the holes.